ocaml-ppx/ppx_tools/README.md

 ppx_tools
 =========

-Tools for authors of ppx rewriters and other syntactic tools.
+Tools for authors of syntactic tools (such as ppx rewriters).

+This package is licensed by LexiFi under the terms of the MIT license.

+The tools are installed as a findlib package called 'ppx_tools', and are thus accessible through the ocamlfind driver (e.g.: ocamlfind ppx_tools/dumpast.exe).

 dumpast.exe
 -----------